Neotron-Compute/Neotron-Common-Hardware/README.md

 The socket is basically two 2x20 pin headers, placed 130 mil apart.
 This should give enough space to fit even a TQFP-176 microcontroller and some TSOP-54 SDRAM.

-The pins are labelled in column.row fashion, i.e. 1.1 is top left, 1.20 is top right and 4.20 is bottom right.
+The pins are labelled in row.column fashion, i.e. 1.1 is top left, 1.20 is top right and 4.20 is bottom right.

 ```
  +----- Pin 1.1